The disease-fighting compounds in apples.

 The MyMT™ Kitchen: Lettuce, Apple and Celery Salad

-(This serves 4 adults as a side salad for dinner, but you can add greater amounts of the ingredients to this salad to suit the number of people at your table).
+This very simple salad serves 4 adults as a side salad for dinner.
+You can add greater amounts of the ingredients to this salad to suit the number of people at your table.

-- 2-3 cups of chopped Lettuce (I sourced organic Lamb’s Lettuce whilst in Europe recently).
+- 2-3 cups of chopped Lettuce (I sourced organic Lamb’s Lettuce whilst in Europe).

 - 2 stalks of celery chopped